Suspect arrested in Washington, DC jogger's stabbing death, police say

 Warning: Graphic image below.

-“It is more likely a random act than anything else, but we’re going to look at all possibilities,” Police Chief Peter Newsham said during a Wednesday news conference, adding patrons at the restaurant "did the best they could" to save Martinez's life.
+Newsham said said Wednesday that patrons at the restaurant "did the best they could" to save Martinez's life.

 A blurry surveillance video was released Wednesday showing the person believed to be Martinez’s attacker.
 The suspect was last seen wearing a mustard-colored shirt, dark-colored pants and sandals with white socks.